Deloitte Global mining report explores key trends in 2018

 - Mining executives double as futurists as they predict the disruptors of the future—from growing demand for lithium for electric vehicles to potentially mining asteroids for rare metals with the advent of a viable deep space industry.

-18 February, 2018 – The last 10 years have seen the rollercoaster of highs and lows in the mining sector continue.
+NEW YORK, NY, USA, 31 January 2018—The last 10 years have seen the rollercoaster of highs and lows in the mining sector continue.
 Commodity prices reached both historic highs and lows, and operational realities shifted irrevocably in the face of a digital revolution.
 2018 will likely see the continuation of rapid change in the industry.
-Deloitte Global’s 10th annual mining report, Tracking the Trends, explores key trends facing mining companies as they continue the transition to the digital mine of the future and anticipate future disruptors.
+Released today, Deloitte Touche Tohmatsu Limited (Deloitte Global)’s 10th annual mining report, Tracking the trends, explores key trends facing mining companies as they continue the transition to the digital mine of the future and anticipate future disruptors.

 Commodities of the future - Predicting tomorrow’s disruptors